rijusougata13/docs-clone/README.md

 ## Acknowledgements

-- Mercor Google Docs Clone was inspired by the functionality of Google Docs and aims to provide a similar collaborative experience.
+-  Google Docs Clone was inspired by the functionality of Google Docs and aims to provide a similar collaborative experience.